starryendymion/Face-mask-detection-yolov8/README.md

               To stop, press Q .
               Please maintain a distance of at least 1 m from the webcam for proper prediction.

-Source code :  Dataset is NOT included in the code.
-Train and Val folders are empty.
-Note that the file paths in data_locations.yaml are absolute paths and modification is needed in order for them to suit the user's computer.
+Important info : Dataset is not contained in this repo.
+'Runs' Folder contains data from the training of the model